Hiring Data Annotator for AI: Our Advice

 3. Freelance or crowdsourcing platforms

 You can search for data annotators on freelance platforms, like Upwork, Fiverr and others like it.
 You can post job requirements or search for data annotators yourself.
 However, keep in mind that the quality level may lack consistency because freelance consultant consultants are potentially poorly trained or over-sell their skills to sell work on these highly competitive platforms.
+Please remember this approach is not sustainable at scale: crowdsourcing for Data Labeling will soon disappear, as Data Labelers work is involving and requires expertise.

 All of the above methods can help you easily find data annotators that match your project needs.
 However, be sure to focus on finding data annotators with the right skills by carefully evaluating their expertise and experience.